Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Conclusion

 \section{Conclusion}

-We first showed that color-only approaches outperform all existing 3D methods on the MVTec 3D-AD dataset.
-We conducted an extensive investigation of 3D representations and found that an orientation-invariant representation achieves the best performance on 3D anomaly detection.
-Combinations of 3D and color features set a new state-of-the-art.
-We hope that our work will serve as a strong starting point for future 3D anomaly detection and segmentation approaches.
+Our study was motivated by the outperformance of color-only approaches over all existing 3D methods on the MVTec 3D-AD dataset.
+We conducted an extensive investigation of 3D representations and found that rotation-invariant representations achieves the best performance on 3D anomaly detection.
+We proposed \textit{BTF}, a combination of 3D and color features that set a new state-of-the-art.
+As our method is simple, we expect it to serve as a strong baseline for future work.